Employment

 The data shows that:

-- the difference in the employment rates for white people and all other ethnic groups combined went down from 16 percentage points in 2004 to 9 percentage points in 2021
+the difference in the employment rates for white people and people from all other ethnic groups combined went down from 16 percentage points in 2004 to 8 percentage points in 2022

-- the last quarter of 2021 (October to December) had the highest employment rate (67%) for ethnic minorities (excluding white minorities) – download the data for quarterly figures in 2021
+the second quarter of 2022 (April to June) had the highest employment rate (68%) for ethnic minorities (excluding white minorities) – download the data

 5. By ethnicity over time